pondrejk/dizzer/combined_build.md

 ### 3.3.2 GLSL and the GPU rendering pipeline

-As we outlined above, WebGL provides a JavaScript API that allows to create and manipulate GLSL constructs (called shaders) that access pixels and vertices the graphics card works with (see Fig).
+As we have outlined above, WebGL provides a JavaScript API that allows to create and manipulate GLSL constructs (called shaders) that access pixels and vertices the graphics card works with (see Fig).
 In the simplest terms, the graphics card or GPU decides how to use the pixels on the screen to create the image.
 GPU is a piece of hardware designed specifically for performing the complex mathematical and geometric calculations that are necessary for graphics rendering.
-These calculations are done in a massively parallel and hardware accelerated manner (math operations are resolved directly by the microchips instead of by software), which makes the computations many orders of magnitude faster than an equivalent computations performed on the CPU.
+These calculations are done in a massively parallel and hardware accelerated manner (math operations are resolved directly by microchips instead of by software), which makes the computations many orders of magnitude faster than an equivalent computations performed on the CPU.
 The GPU understands vertices, textures, and little else; it has no concept of material, light, or transform.
-The translation between those high-level inputs and what the GPU puts on the screen is done by the shader, and the shader is created by the developer (@parisi2012webgl).
+The translation between those high-level inputs and what the GPU puts on the screen is done by the shader, and the shader needs to be created by the developer (@parisi2012webgl).

 ![**Fig.** An attempt to illustrate the basic WebGL concepts.
 A triangle is the base graphic primitive from which the more complex graphics are built.
 The canvas provides a drawing context where the viewport is initialized.
 The viewport delimits the operating space and coordinate system.
 Vertices A,B,C hold coordinates and color (besides other data), the triangle fill is interpolated from vertices.
 The close-up circle shows the fragments (pixels) that make up the overall image.
 Both vertices and fragments can be directly manipulated by GLSL.](imgs/img-webgl-elements2.png)